alfred100p/alfred100p.github.io/_pages/about.md

 * Neural Networks and Fuzzy Logic (BITS F312)

 ### Colaboration
-I am working with Prof. Heena Rathore (University of Texas, San Antonio), on <a href="#brl">bayesian reinforcement learning</a> for modelling uncertainity in pandemic situations to improve decision making for administrative policies.
+I am working with Prof. Heena Rathore (University of Texas, San Antonio), on <a href="https:alfred100p.github.io/portfolio/brl">bayesian reinforcement learning</a> for modelling uncertainity in pandemic situations to improve decision making for administrative policies.

 ### Work Experience
 I have worked at: